Kartz4code/pNMPC_CODEGEN/README.md

 The `Source.cpp` is the main file where the pNMPC controller codes are entered and the file name must not be changed.

-The example code with this repo provides a boiler plate code for implementation of pNMPC controller for control of 2D crane.
-The corresponding Simlink file is `Crane2D.slx`
+The 2D Crane example with this repo provides a boiler plate code for implementation of pNMPC controller for control of 2D crane.
+The corresponding Simulink file is `Crane2D.slx`.